How to Get Rid of Voles and Repair Your Lawn

 Dana Sanchez, a wildlife specialist with the Oregon State University Extension, notes that vole populations are cyclical, meaning their populations wax and wane.
 While it is tied to food supplies, no one has been able to crack the code in predicting when the next high population year will be.

 So, if you have a few years without much vole activity, don’t get the wrong impression.
-You’ll probably see them again in the future.
+You’ll probably see them again in the future and probably still need to invest in vole control in your yard.

 Voles